 - A natural hair color only - Out of the eyes and restrained with clips or bands that blend with hair color or match uniform - Hair longer than at the top of the shoulder (men and women) must be tied back - No hats, scarves, or hair adornments may be worn in the classroom, lab areas, or during practicum - Beards and moustaches must be neatly groomed - 10.
-Fingernails are to be kept clean and trimmed not to exceed /4" past the nail tip.
+Fingernails are to be kept clean and trimmed not to exceed 1⁄2" past the nail tip.
 Polished nails must be clear.
 Bright and dark colors are not permitted.
-No artificial nails allowed.

-- 11. No offensive odors (i.e., body, breath, shampoo, perfume, etc.) are acceptable. - 12.
+No artificial nails allowed. - 11.
+No offensive odors (i.e., body, breath, shampoo, perfume, etc.) are acceptable. - 12.
 Body art: All visible tattoos must be covered. - 13.
-Equipment: A watch with a second hand, a black ink pen, stethoscope, scissors, safety glasses, and notebook.
+Equipment: A watch with a second hand, a black ink pen and a bell and diaphragm stethoscope. scissors,